jlangch/venice/doc/readme/ipc.md

-## Managing Queues
+## Managing Destinations

 > [!NOTE]
-> All queue management functions require an 'admin' user when called
+> All destination management functions require an 'admin' user when called
 > from a client node!

+### Queues

 #### Create Bounded and Circular Queues